vagostep/Node-EventLoop-Visualizer/README.md

 Try it out!
 [Node-Event-Loop](https://vagostep.github.io/Node-EventLoop-Visualizer/)

-This Event Loop Visualizer shows the phases that an Event Loop makes when executing Javascript code.
+This Node.js Event Loop Visualizer shows the phases that an Event Loop makes when executing Javascript code in Node.js Runtime.
 The server captures the traces at runtime and then, it returns them to the visualizer.

 ### What's new?